 - Wash your hands and wear gloves if you are looking into someone else's eye for a foreign object or helping someone else apply an eye medicine.

-- Wear eye protection when in the wind, heat, or cold to prevent eye irritation.
+- When in the wind, heat, or cold, wear eye protection to prevent eye irritation.

 - Wear safety glasses when working with chemicals.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.

 You can help your doctor diagnose and treat your condition by being prepared to answer the following questions:

 - What are your main symptoms?